myhainguyen/seimos/README.md

   6.2.
 Seimos

   The same code in 5.2 already embed a transformer for fetching a list of Cat's.
-Thus List can be strongly typed.
+Thus, List can be strongly typed.

     Filters filters = new Filters();
     filters.add(new Filters(“description”, “Pap”)